it-novum/openITCOCKPIT-documentation/en/docs/index.md

 ## What is openITCOCKPIT?

-[openITCOCKPIT](https://openitcockpit.io/) is an open source monitoring suite based on Nagios, Naemon and Prometheus
+[openITCOCKPIT](https://openitcockpit.io/) is a monitoring tool based on Nagios, Naemon and Prometheus.

 ![openITCOCKPIT](images/raspberrypi.jpg){ align=center }

-*Grafik: openITCOCKPIT installed on a Raspberry Pi 4*
+*Graphic: openITCOCKPIT installed on a Raspberry Pi 4*

 ## Demo
-Would you like to try out openITCOCKPIT?
-You are welcome to play around on our [demo system](https://demo.openitcockpit.io/).
-The demo system gets reset on a regular base.
+Would you like to try out openITCOCKPIT in a relaxed environment?
+You're welcome to have a go on our [demo system](https://demo.openitcockpit.io/).
+It's reset on a daily basis.

 ## Security

-Please send security vulnerabilities found in openITCOCKPIT or software that is used by openITCOCKPIT to: [security@openitcockpit.io](mailto:security@openitcockpit.io)
+If you believe you have found any vulnerabilities or security issues in openITCOCKPIT or in the software used by openITCOCKPIT, please report these to: [security@openitcockpit.io](mailto:security@openitcockpit.io)

-All disclosed vulnerabilities are listed here: [https://openitcockpit.io/security/](https://openitcockpit.io/security/)
+All known vulnerabilities can be viewed here: [https://openitcockpit.io/security/](https://openitcockpit.io/security/)

 ## Support
-Commercial support and remote hands are available by [it-novum GmbH](https://it-services.it-novum.com/support-2/).
+Professional assistance and support is provided by [it-novum GmbH](https://it-services.it-novum.com/support-2/) angeboten.

 ### Community